-We try to book through AirBnb whenever possible during our travels, but sometimes a hotel is the best choice for a particular destination.
-We give our suggestions of places to stay in each of the destinations below.
+If you’re a budget-minded traveler looking to save money on your next tropical island vacation, we always check rates on AirBnb whenever possible.
+However, keep in mind that sometimes a hotel is the best choice for a particular destination.
+We give our suggestions of places to stay in many of the destinations below.

-Bora Bora is nicknamed “the romantic island” (it also made our list of the most romantic islands in the world) and from viewing photos of this tropical island, I can see why.
-With perfect white sand beaches, overwater bungalows and emerald-colored ocean water, it’s a true paradise.
+Bora Bora is nicknamed “the romantic island” (it also made our list of the most romantic islands in the world) and as soon as you step off the plane, you will see why this place is a true paradise.
+To me, the best tropical vacations include perfect white sand beaches, overwater bungalows and emerald-colored ocean water — and Bora Bora has it all.

 Aruba is a small island — just 19.6 miles long — and boasts ideal temperatures year round, thanks to the constant trade winds (which helps with the humidity and limits the annoyance of mosquitoes).
 When travel to other islands in the Caribbean is dicey, Aruba is the optimal choice because it is located in the Netherland Antilles, outside of the hurricane belt.

-To learn more about Aruba, visit: Top 10 Things to Do in Aruba
+Read more: 10 Best Things to Do in Aruba

 Ever since I was a child, I have longed to visit the islands of the Bahamas.
 Nassau is one of the more well-known islands, but certainly not the only island to visit.
 With 30 inhabited islands, there are plenty of spots to choose from.